How to Force a Git Push Correctly

 Command Description

-git reset --hard origin/main Resets the current branch's HEAD to the specified state, discarding any changes to tracked files in the working directory and index.
+git reset --hard origin/main Deletes any modifications to tracked files in the working directory and index and resets the current branch's HEAD to the desired state.

-git checkout -b temp-branch Creates a new branch named 'temp-branch' and checks it out in one step.
+git checkout -b temp-branch 'temp-branch' is the name of the newly created branch, and it is checked out in one step.

-git push --force Forces the push to the remote repository, allowing overwriting of commits and potentially losing changes in the remote repository.
+git push --force Forces a push to the remote repository, allowing commits to be overwritten and perhaps erasing modifications made there.

-git stash pop Applies the changes from the top stash in the stack to the current working directory and then removes the stash.
+git stash pop Removes the stash after applying the modifications from the top stash in the stack to the active working directory.

-git merge your-local-branch Merges changes from 'your-local-branch' into the current branch, often used to combine branches in a controlled manner.
+git merge your-local-branch Changes from 'your-local-branch' are merged into the current branch; this is frequently used to integrate branches in a regulated way.

 Solution using Git Commands